John-Auerbach/VLEO-DSMC/README.md

 ### How It Works

 The following parameters are ideal for a high-fidelity ~30 minute simulation on my laptop (AMD Ryzen 9 5900HS, 8 cores/16 threads, 40GB RAM).
+For accuracy in transition/continuum regimes, you will likely need to run simulations on a cluster.
+See [Running on Penn State ROAR Supercomputer](#11-running-on-roar-supercomputer) for more details.
 For lower fidelity, decrease grid dimensions, number of particles, and time steps, but make sure that constraints are followed for computational accuracy.
 You can test run the program and it will immediately output what the maximum cell size and timesteps can be:

 (example)
 ```
-CELL SIZE MUST BE < 7.70136701893303 m
+CELL SIZE MUST BE < 0.01 m
-TIMESTEP MUST BE < 0.0224217529927786 s
+TIMESTEP MUST BE < 1*10^-6 s
 ```

 #### Physical Domain